 Convenient list of federal exemptions with references to 11 USC 522

 A guide for the self-represented debtor in a bankruptcy case, US Bankruptcy Court, District of Mass., April, 2016.

 This 95-page manual is designed for someone filing for bankruptcy without an attorney.
 Includes detailed descriptions of the process, records necessary, forms to file, fees, and more.

 Increase of federal bankruptcy exemptions, other dollar amounts: April 1, 2019, National Consumer Law Center, 2019.

 Covers adjustments for inflation in dollar amounts for federal exemptions, retirement accounts and more.

-- Consumer Bankruptcy Law and Practice by Henry J. Sommer, NCLC, 2012, with supplements
+Consumer bankruptcy law and practice by Henry J. Sommer, NCLC, 2020

 A practical guide to consumer bankruptcy, MCLE, 2018